 - The Smurfs: The eponymous tiny blue humanoids live in a hidden village in the forest made up of mushrooms like this, with stout round stems hollowed out to make houses and tall, colorful caps.
 Unless they're actually regular if tiny houses built to look like mushrooms, in an in-universe invoking of this trope.

 - The Light Fantastic: While traveling through the Forest of Skund, the protagonists meet Swires, a gnome living inside a mushroom with a red cap with white spots.
 The mushroom itself is described as belonging to a kind that a shaman they met previously, who habitually consumed hallucinogenic fungi to trigger religious experiences, would only eat "after tying himself to a rock".

-- In the October Daye series, pixies can and do set up housekeeping in the real world wherever they can.
-However, inside Faerie, they live in Mushrooms, many of which are puff balls that give off knockout spores as a defense mechanism.
+- October Daye: Pixies can and do set up housekeeping in the real world wherever they can.
+However, inside Faerie, they live in mushrooms, many of which are puffballs that give off knockout spores as a defense mechanism.

 - The Abyssal realm of the Demon Queen Zuggtmoy is a cavern choked with Festering Fungus and miles-tall mushrooms in which she has carved her palace.

 - Dungeon magazine issue #56 adventure "The Bigger They Are...": Deep in a forest, the Player Characters encounter two huge fungi, one fifteen feet high and the other ten feet high.
 Each has had their insides hollowed out and carved into small rooms by the quickling who lives in them.